Preventing Mold and Mildew, Best Practices

-Companies like SERVPRO of St. Augustine have the expertise as well as the right products and equipment to safely and effectively clean and restore a home after a fire.
+SERVPRO of St. Augustine has the expertise as well as the right products and equipment to safely and effectively clean and restore a home after a fire.
 Fire damage includes more than just items burned.
-There will be soot, smoke and water damage as well.
+There will be soot, smoke, and water damage as well.

-A professional cleaning team will assess the damage to flooring, drywall, cabinets, furniture and more before developing a plan for thorough cleanup.
-Additionally, mold growth may be a concern after rooms and items have been saturated with water during the fire-fighting efforts.
+A professional cleaning team will assess the damage to flooring, drywall, cabinets, furniture, and more before developing a plan for a thorough cleanup.
+Additionally, mold growth may be a concern after rooms and items have been saturated with water during the firefighting efforts.

 Items that may need to be cleaned for soot and smoke removal include but are not limited to:

 - Carpets and area rugs